ad132p/imdb2mongodb/README.md

 # imdb2mongodb
 Importing raw IMDB datasets into MongoDB

-(These are probably the worst scripts I'ver wever written, btw)
+(These are probably the worst scripts I've ever written, btw)

 To import IMDB datasets into MongoDB, make sure you have MongoDB installed, obviously.